patrickgunnar/galadriel3css/README.md

 # Galadriel3CSS (G3CSS)

-### Please note that Galadriel3CSS is currently under active development.
+### Please note that Galadriel3CSS and G3CSS are currently under active development.

 Galadriel3CSS (G3CSS) is a cutting-edge framework developed by Patrick Gunnar for efficient CSS generation and management in web development environments.
 It offers powerful features tailored for creating scalable, performant stylesheets using the G3CSS Language.